 Time has a way of affecting us all.
 Changes that involve appearance aren’t always a welcome sight.
 If pregnancy and parenting or aging and weight fluctuations have altered the tightness of your midsection, you may want to know about the benefits of abdominoplasty.

-During a consultation with Dr. Eric Schaffer you can discuss your goals as well as develop a custom plan to achieve the best possible results for you.
+During a consultation with Dr. Eric Schaffer in San Antonio, TX you can discuss your goals as well as develop a custom plan to achieve the best possible results for you.
 Dr. Schaffer is a board-certified plastic surgeon with credentials from Harvard Medical School and at the University of Texas Health Science Center who has performed abdominoplasty procedures for over 30 years.

 What Is an Abdominoplasty?

 Abdominoplasty is the tummy-tightening procedure commonly referred to as a tummy tuck.
 This cosmetic surgery removes excess tissue that sags across the midsection and, in some cases, around the sides.
 This gives a more sculpted silhouette for the man or woman wanting the procedure.